 Work role details are nearly 95 percent defined—a significant improvement from approximately 50 percent completion in the previous version—with much of the new content focused on categories that would be considered offensive in nature (penetration testing, for example).
 Notably, the tasks and KSAs supporting Cyber Protection Team work roles still require additional details.
 I expect future versions will address this critical area.

 The NCWF is a positive step toward defining the tasks and skills needed across cybersecurity in general.
 It provides traceability to many other standards and brings all of those references together in the framework.
-However, it stops short, by design, and only defines
+However, it stops short, by design, and only defines what needs to be done, not how or by whom.
+Unfortunately, the omission causes many organizations to struggle in applying the NCWF to real-world situations.

 A Team Approach Is Needed